 How To Prevent Candles From Tunneling

 *Start Clean to Burn Clean* The first burn and the size of the initial wax pool sets the stage for everything.
 The longer your candle burns, the bigger the opening for future use.
-You might not even want to trim the wick that first time if it’s a wider container because a bigger, hotter flame could be the only way to melt the wax all the way out to the edge.
-Once the candle has formed a melt pool all the way to the edge of its container, extinguish the candle and trim it back a little.
+Once the candle has formed a melt pool all the way to the edge of its container, extinguish the candle and trim your wick.

 How To Fix a Candle that Tunneled

 Are you already in trouble?
 If your candle is only burning straight down the middle, don’t worry.
-There is a way to fix it, but I’ll warn you now, it isn’t pretty, so it’s always better to avoid the problem with the best good candle burning practices.
+There is a way to fix it, but I’ll warn you now, it isn’t pretty.

 Cut your Candle wick too short?

 Short wicks can happen if you accidentally cut it too low while trimming.
 If it has just fallen into the liquid wax, try rescuing it with a pair of tweezers and holding it until it can stand up on its own again.
-The best way to deal with a short or buried wick is to melt the entire surface with a heat gun, and dump out the excess wax.
+(Trimming your wicks after each burn will prevent this from happening) The best way to deal with a short or buried wick is to melt the entire surface with a heat gun, and dump out the excess wax.
 But, if you don’t have a heat gun, turn the candle on its side and melt the wax onto folded foil, or a foil pie pan, as evenly as possible and without burning yourself.
-Again, I suggest you do this in the kitchen sink.
-Then, straighten out the wick with your tweezers if necessary, and relight the candle, burning it until the wax melts right out to the edge.
+Then, relight the candle and burn it until the wax melts right out to the edge.

 HOW TO CLEAN AND REUSE YOUR JAR